moneybutton/yours-channels/docs/How-to-build-a-bitcoin-micropayment-network-today.md

 # Background on HTLCs

-HTLCs are cryptographic contracts with both a time contraint and a constraint that requires receiver to know a secret.
+HTLCs are cryptographic contracts with both a time constraint and a constraint that requires receiver to know a secret.
 An example HTLC is the following:

 > Receiver can unlock this output if he can present the secret within the next two days.